rberaldo/cabaladada/_posts/2016-06-28-life_update.markdown

 Uneventful, ordinary days should be either feared or celebrated.
 Every major change in my life seems to have happened on such days.
 And this year it was no different.
-It must have been a very lazy Sunday afternoon when I got a message from a friend I hadn't spoken to in a long time.
+It must have been a very lazy Sunday afternoon when I got a message from [Débora Garcia](https://www.facebook.com/deboradom) a friend I hadn't spoken to in a long time.
 We met because we were both doing research on computational linguistics back in 2011, under the supervision of Bento Silva.

 I was caught off guard by what she had said: something to the effect that LaTeX was indeed a great way of producing documents and I'd been right all along.
 She